angryelectron/xbmq-java/README.md

 Message: A formatted list containing the 64-bit device address of all discovered devices.
 Format will be JSON, XML, or CSV depending on the message used to make the request.
+JSONFULL will return a list of objects that include the address, DD, and NI values for each device found.

 Subscribe to this topic prior to publishing a discoveryRequest to receive the results of the discovery.